 Occasions may arise when faculty will have to miss one or more classes due to unforeseen circumstances such as illness, jury duty, professional reasons, religious observances, death in the family, etc. Please be in touch with your department chair as soon as possible to make appropriate arrangements for a substitute.
-The Registrar's Office should also be notified by completing the online Faculty Absence or Lateness Form on the Registrar section of the Faculty Knowledge Base in Canvas (myid.sva. edu).
-Such absences are limited to three sessions per class in any one semester and are unpaid.
+The Registrar's Office should also be notified by completing the online Faculty Absence Form on the Registrar section of the Faculty Knowledge Base in Canvas.